System Administration

 • Skipped Items: Unchanged resources that already exist in the current state

-• Error Reports: Detailed information about any processing failures or validation issues
+• Error Reports: Information about any processing failures or validation issues

 Enterprise Single Sign-On Configuration